 - Renee Zellweger

 - Cynthia Nixon

 - Brie Larson

-Rosacea is actually a common condition, affecting more than 415 million people across the globe.
+Rosacea is a common condition, affecting more than 415 million people across the globe.
 (That’s almost 20% of the population!)
-And that total could actually be even higher — rosacea can be difficult to identify, so there may be a lot more cases walking around undiagnosed.
+And that total could be even higher — rosacea can be difficult to identify, so there may be a lot more cases walking around undiagnosed.

 Rosacea is an equal-opportunity skin condition, affecting anyone and everyone.
 How do you know if you’re in rosacea’s “target audience?”
 Well, it usually develops between the ages of 30 and 50, and your chances of having it are higher if there is a history of rosacea in your family tree.

 Rosacea is more common among women, but men with rosacea tend to get more severe symptoms.

 Many sources also suggest that rosacea is most frequent in people with lighter skin tones, especially Scandinavian types with blonde hair and blue eyes.
 So, do other skin types get off scot-free?

 Alas, no. It’s currently unclear whether light-skinned people actually get rosacea more, or if it’s just diagnosed on lighter skin tones more often because it’s easier to see.
 In any case, people with melanin-rich complexions can certainly develop rosacea as well.

 Even though rosacea is a common condition, doctors still aren’t sure what causes it.
 It may be genetically passed down through families, or it could be triggered by environmental factors, or even result from a combination of both.